modehnal/modehnal.github.io/README.md

   - #### Build and Install the helper daemon for Wayland automation - `gnome-ponytail-daemon`

-    For automation on Wayland we also need a helper daemon for dogtail.
+    For automation on Wayland we also need a helper daemon for `dogtail`.
 The `gnome-ponytail-daemon` source code is in C, so we need to clone the project, build it and install it.
 It has a few dependencies that we will also get now:
     ```bash
     sudo dnf install meson gcc glib2-devel
     git clone https://gitlab.gnome.org/ofourdan/gnome-ponytail-daemon.git